pelletier/blog/content/articles/2012/02/2012-02-25-switching-to-nanoc.markdown

 ---
-title: Switching to nanoc, and more.
+title: Switching to nanoc, and more
 ---

 I started using a static website generator about a year ago.
 I really don't